isaacs/node-glob/README.md

   `true` on macOS and Windows systems, and `false` on all others.

 > [!NOTE]
-> `nocase` should only be explicitly set when it is
+> `nocase` should only be explicitly set when it is known that
-> known that the filesystem's case sensitivity differs from the
+> the filesystem's case sensitivity differs from the platform
-> platform default.
-If set `true` on case-sensitive file
+> default.
+If set `true` on case-sensitive file systems, or
-> systems, or `false` on case-insensitive file systems, then the
+> `false` on case-insensitive file systems, then the walk may
-> walk may return more or less results than expected.
+> return more or less results than expected.
+>
+> As a shortcut to avoid excessive `RegExp` creations, `Glob`
+> will use string portions as-is to `readdir()` calls while doing
+> its traversal.
+If you are setting a `nocase: true` match on a
+> file system that is in fact case sensitive, then this will
+> result in matches not being found that you might expect,
+> because for example the pattern `Foo/*` will fail to read the
+> `FOO/` or `foo/` directories.
+>
+> On the other hand, if you set `nocase: false` on a
+> case-_insensitive_ system, then the opposite problem occurs:
+> `Foo/*` will match `foo/bar`, but because we only detect the
+> existence of the `foo/` folder by successfully performing a
+> `readdir`, there's no way to know what the "real" case is, and
+> the match will be reported as `Foo/bar`, using the case of the
+> string portion of the glob pattern.
+>
+> The default is usually correct, however it _is_ possible to
+> mount file systems with a different case-sensitivity from the
+> host system.
+If you know this is the case, set this flag
+> appropriately to the file system you are searching.

 - `maxDepth` Specify a number to limit the depth of the directory traversal to this many levels below the `cwd`.